mariamb97/my-wardrobe/README.md

 # My Wardrobe App

-In this repository you will find My Wardrobe App, built using React, Node/Express, and MySQL.
+In this repository you will find My Wardrobe App, built using HTML, CSS, React, Node/Express, and MySQL.

 ## Setup